Earlier this year, I was lucky enough to be selected for feature in the very first downloadable zine released by Photograd.

 university.’ - taken from the Photograd website.

 The work encompasses many of the issues surrounding the topic of Brexit, demonstrating personal, observational and conceptual accounts of it’s expectedly international effects.
-With a widespread focus on various subjects, both specific and more generalised; many of the photographers have felt or witnessed the ripples throughout society that merely discussions have caused - the actuality of Brexit and it’s denotations are yet to unfold.
+With a widespread focus on various subjects, both specific and more interpretive; many of the photographers have felt or witnessed the ripples throughout society that merely discussions have caused - the actuality of Britain’s leave from the European Union and it’s final denotations are yet to unfold.

 There are plans to release a second edition of this downloadable zine, with a printed edition possibly set to be released further down the line.